Concordium/concordium.github.io/source/mainnet/net/voting/guardians.rst

 #.
 Open the Guardian app.

 #.
 To connect your account to the Guardian app, you must add your export file for your private account keys.
-For information about how to generate an export file, see :ref:`<export-key>`.
+For information about how to generate an export file, see :ref:`Export a private key<export-key>`.

     .. image:: ../images/voting/guardian-await-key.png
         :alt: screen showing drag-drop or browse to export file